-- 12.1.1 Each application must relate to a single street only. - 12.1.2 Where a single street has more than one USRN, separate Permit applications will be required for each USRN to which an activity relates.
+12.1.1 Where a street has more than one USRN, separate Permit applications will be required for each USRN to which an activity relates.

 12.2 DESCRIPTION OF ACTIVITY

 - 12.2.1 A sufficiently detailed description of the activity, in plain English, must be provided to allow the Permit Authority to assess the impact of the activity. - 12.2.2 In regards to collaborative working, all Promoters must be identified and details of the scheme must be provided.